divyag9/w251/hw9/README.md

   train.clean.de.shuffled.BPE_common.32K.tok – 1023MB – 4524869 lines

 •	What are the files that a TF checkpoint is comprised of? \
-  It consists of the checkpoint, the model data, index and meta files
+  It consists of the checkpoint, the model data, index and meta files \
+  checkpoint \
+  events.out.tfevents.timestamp.hostname \
+  graph.pbtxt \
+  model.ckpt-0.data-00000-of-00001 \
+  model.ckpt-0.index \
+  model.ckpt-0.meta

 •	How big is your resulting model checkpoint (mb)?  \
   The resulting model checkpoint was 853MB